-I started my career in hairdressing, later moving into teaching hairdressing level 2 and 3 at a local further education college, where I was a lecturer, assessor and quality assurer.
-I still keep my hand in the hairdressing world, as Principle Examiner, writing and marking exam papers and Lead Moderator, managing moderators in the quality assurance of practical assessments for City and Guilds.
+I started my career in hairdressing, later moving into teaching hairdressing level 2 and 3 at a local further education college, Nescot, where I was a lecturer, assessor and quality assurer.
+I still keep my hand in the hairdressing world, as Principle Examiner, writing and marking exam papers and Lead Moderator, managing moderators in the quality assurance of practical assessments for City and Guilds Hairdressing Level 2 qualifications.

 I was asked to join the teaching team at the Institute of Trichologists after qualifying, taking pride in helping to shape the next generation of Trichologists.
 I enjoy taking an active role in Trichology, speaking at various conferences about and helping to organise events to share my thirst for knowledge.
 I was privileged to be awarded the ‘Outstanding Trichologist – Newcomer’ award at the Hair Science Awards in 2018, voted for by my peers.

 I am continuing my journey into the specialist world of hair research; currently working on a project to identify the scalp microbiome in different types of alopecia in partnership with Imperial College London, and am completing a degree in Biomedical Science, part-time with Ulster University, to bring further evidence-based, clinical excellence to the profession, my practice and patients.